There are all kinds of career opportunities available to an individual who graduates with a degree in transportation and logistics.

 Inventory managers work with logistics managers and purchasing personnel so that order and distribution schedules can be optimized.
 It is generally necessary to have some level of experience in importing and exporting, as well as overall logistics skills.

 While not all companies which have a logistics department will also have a purchasing manager, it’s fairly common to find one among the ranks of logistics personnel.
-Some companies, for instance, FedEx or UPS, are involved in the distribution of products that have already been sold, but manufacturers are not in the same boat.
+Some companies work with the distribution of selling products, but manufacturers are not in the same boat.

-Manufacturers are obliged to acquire materials and resources and arrange for their delivery so they can be used in production.
+Manufacturers must acquire materials and resources and arrange for their delivery to use them in production.
 Purchasing managers are responsible for finding suppliers of these materials, signing contracts with them, and also managing ongoing relationships with them.
 It will also be necessary to regularly communicate with warehouse managers and inventory managers so that the delivery of materials can be coordinated.

 Supply Chain Manager

 Supply chain managers are one of the most important positions in the entire system of distribution and logistics.
 These individuals are responsible for overseeing everything that goes on in the supply chain, including warehousing, purchasing, inventory, and even production.
-It is their responsibility to attempt to streamline the system, so that cost can be reduced and so that productivity can be optimized.
+It is their responsibility to attempt to streamline the system, reduce the cost, and optimize productivity.

 Supply chain managers will need to understand the entire logistics scheme so that they can forecast long-term financial status.
 It’s very important for supply chain managers to be able to collaborate with other individuals and communicate effectively, and of course, management skills are also at a premium.